kikinteractive/cards-lib-node/README.md

 ### Authentication

 cards.kik.verify accepts 3 arguments and a callback function.
-This method handles all responses outlined in the 'Authentication Docs' and will automatically retry requests where applicable.
+This method handles all responses outlined in the [Authentication Docs](http://cards.kik.com/docs/graph/#auth) and will automatically retry requests where applicable.

 ```js
 // the user we want to verify